adenrashid/ReportIt/README.md

 ### Stretch goals

-- Ideally if I had more time, I would've liked to create a backend so accidents are saved to a database, and are stored when the session is closed.
-I would've liked to do this in node/express.
+- Creating a backend so accidents are saved to a database, and are stored when the session is closed, using node.js, express.
 - Implement a sign up/log in functionality, so that it is recorded which user reported the accident.
 - Store in database all of the updates made to an incident.
 - Implement a delete function so that the marker can be cleared by the user once the incident has been resolved.